 Before delighting us, though, the park harbored Osage Indians at the turn of the 19th century.
 Purportedly, Daniel and Nathaniel Boone spent two winters in the area at that time, too.

 Supposedly Meriwether Lewis described the area in a letter, written in April 1805, to Thomas Jefferson.
 Rumors also say that the “Bank of Niangua,” a band of counterfeiters, hid in the area in the 1830s and that their leader operated a grist mill on the spring branch.

-In 1909 former governor of Missouri Herbert S. Hadley (an outdoorsman) recommended the site to be Missouri’s first state park.
-In 1929 Walter Williams (of the School of Journalism at the University of Missouri-Columbia) ranked the site as one of the state’s “seven beauty spots.”
+In 1909, a former governor of Missouri, Herbert S. Hadley (an outdoorsman), recommended the site to be Missouri’s first state park.
+In 1929, Walter Williams (of the School of Journalism at the University of Missouri-Columbia) ranked the site as one of the state’s “seven beauty spots.”
 For the next 70 years, the state negotiated sales with whomever owned the site, but agreements could never be reached.

 Why it’s my fav